thorj/laek101f/_book/01-lecture1.md

 - A double is a *real number*.
 Examples of real numbers are 1, -2, 3.14, sin(0.5).

 - A vector is a *collection of values*.
 You define a vector with the `c()` function.
 For example `c(1, -2, 3.14, sin(0.5))` is a vector of doubles while `c('a', 'ab', 'bla bla')` is a vector of strings.
 Note that all elements in a vector have to be of the same data type.
-If there is a discrepency, R will try to coerce the elements to be of the same data type.
+If there is a discrepancy, R will try to coerce the elements to be of the same data type.

 - A factor is a way to store categorical values.
 As an example, imagine you have conducted a study on patients.
 One of the pieces of information you store is the *smoking status* of patients.
 Patients can be current smokers, previous smokers, or never smokers.
 The *levels* of the factor are `never`, `previous`, and `current`.
 We will discuss factor variables later.